SegiH/WatchList/README.md

 It is possible to add a WatchList record by searching IMDB if you provide an API key.
 More info is available in INSTALL.md.

+When you are online, images are cached so that they do not need to be downloaded again.

 WatchList uses a JSON database to store your logged movie and TV shows.

 WatchList can be run as a web app.
 If you use Google Chrome or Edge, you can also install WatchList as a desktop application by installing it as a [Progressive Web Application](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA) where it runs on a desktop or mobile device and looks like a native desktop application.
 See INSTALL.MD for details.